CarlosUlisesOchoa/CarlosUlisesOchoa/README.md

 * Git

-I’m currently currently working on improving my skills by learning React and other powerful web technologies.
+I’m currently working on improving my skills with React and other powerful web technologies.

 I am eager to work on projects that will help me to grow professionally as a developer.